 b15.1, was no joke.
 If you wanted to be verbose about it, it was a multilevel, multivariate, multivariable model.
 It had a cross-classified multilevel structure, two predictors (for each criterion), and two criteria.
 Not only is that a lot to keep track of, there’s a whole lot of places for things to go wrong.

 Even if that was the final model I was interested in as a scientist, I still wouldn’t start with it.
 I’d build up incrementally, just to make sure nothing looked fishy.
 One place to start would be a simple intercepts-only model.

-If the chains look good and the summary statistics are about what I’d expect, I’m on good footing to keep building up to the model I really care about.
-The results from this model, for example, suggest that both criteria were standardized (i.e., intercepts at 0 and \(\sigma\)’s at 1).
-If that wasn’t what I intended, I’d rather catch it here than spend several minutes fitting the more complicated
+If the chains look good and the summary statistics look like what I’d expect, I’m on good footing to keep building up to the model I really care about.
+The results from this model, for example, suggest that both criteria were standardized (i.e., intercepts at 0 and \(\sigma\)s at 1).
+If that wasn’t what I intended, I’d rather catch it here than spend four minutes fitting the more complicated

 Note, this is not the same as \(p\)-hacking (Simmons et al., 2011) or wandering aimlessly down the garden of forking paths (Gelman & Loken, 2013).
 We are not chasing the flashiest model to put in a paper.
 Rather, this is just good pragmatic data science.
 If you start off with a theoretically-justified but complicated model and run into computation problems or produce odd-looking estimates, it won’t be clear where things went awry.
 When you build up, step by step, it’s easier to catch data cleaning failures, coding goofs and the like.